md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 2.
 Split the code into functions (45 minutes)

-Slides 40 to 42: the cut decides what can be found.
+In lecture we covered how you cut the code into pieces, and why the cut decides what can be found.

 Write `split_file` and `split_corpus` in `askcode/split.py`, using Python's built-in
 `ast` module.
 A method becomes a chunk named `ClassName.method_name`; decorators belong